sureserverman/adminitools/README.md

 > The output will be last 50 commands from bash history, that contain *argument1*\
 > Then it waits for any key to be pressed by you and prints out last 50 commands, that contain *argument2* etc
 >
-> `ssh-menu -h` or `ssh-menu --help` - to print help\
+> `histswitch -h` or `histswitch --help` - to print help
-> `ssh-menu` without arguments to choose server from the list interactively\
+> `histswitch` without arguments to enable history when disabled and disable when enabled
-> `ssh-menu servernumber` to connect to the server which has number *servernumber* in your list\
+> `histswitch yes` to enable history
+> and `histswitch no` to disable history
-> The list is stored in /etc/ssh-menu/server-list file
+> The settings are stored in /etc/hist/enable file
->
-> `menu-add -h` or `menu-add --help` - to print help\
-> `menu-add argument1 argument2...` with as many arguments as you need\
-> where argument could be either name of file, which contains ssh commands\
-> that looks like 'ssh -p port user@127.0.0.1 #description'\
-> or the command itself in single or double quotes (you can use both types of argument simultaneously)\
-> `menu-add` without arguments for interactively entering elements of ssh command
->
-> `menu-rm -h` or `menu-rm --help` - to print help\
-> `menu-rm` without arguments for chosing which server to remove interactively\
-> `menu-rm servernumber1 servernumber2...` with as many arguments as you need\
-> where argument should be number of existing command in the menu

 ## Roadmap